Employment Law Case Studies

-Employment law in Victoria affects almost practically all areas of industrial relations.
+Employment law affects any business that requires a workforce.
 There are some elements of employment law, such as unfair dismissal and workplace bullying, which are of particular concern as many employers make the mistake of not following formal procedure and subsequently losing claims made against them in these areas.
-For example, an employer who does not have a social media clause in its code of conduct or employment contracts before firing an employee for a social media related offence will undoubtedly encounter difficulty should a claim of unfair dismissal be made.
+For example, an employer who does not have a social media clause in its code of conduct or employment contracts before firing an employee for misconduct relating to social media will undoubtedly encounter difficulty should a claim of unfair dismissal be made.

 This article will examine these areas of employment law with a relevant case study for each.
 These laws will first be briefly explained for context.